-- See Note 1 of these Notes to Financial Statements. - The per share operating performance presented here is for the period ended March 27, 2020, the date liquidation was determined to be imminent.
-See Note 1. - # The amount shown for a share outstanding throughout the period may not accord with the change in aggregate gains and losses during the period because of timing of creation and redemption units in relation to fluctuating net asset value during the period. - @ NAV on March 27, 2020, the date liquidation was determined to be imminent.
-See Note 1. - † Market values are determined at the close of the applicable primary listing exchange, which may be later than when the Funds' net asset value is calculated. - ^ Percentages are not annualized for the period ended March 27, 2020. - ^^ The expense ratio would be 0.95%, 0.95%, 0.95%, and 0.95%, respectively, if non-recurring fees and expenses, brokerage commissions and futures account fees were excluded. - Percentages are annualized.
+- See Note 1 and Note 8 of these Notes to Financial Statements. - # The amount shown for a share outstanding throughout the period may not accord with the change in aggregate gains and losses during the period because of timing of creation and redemption units in relation to fluctuating net asset value during the period. - † Market values are determined at the close of the applicable primary listing exchange, which may be later than when the Funds' net asset value is calculated. - ^^ The expense ratio would be 0.95%, 0.95%, 0.95%, 0.95%, 0.85% and 0.85%, respectively, if non-recurring fees and expenses, and brokerage commissions and futures account fees were excluded.